Go to file

 Step 1: Simulated Token Genesis Event

-This will also generate following files in <path/to/zenith-stack>/generated:
+This will generate following files in zenith-stack/generated:

 <path/to/zenith-stack>/generated/